inovex/scrumlr.io/TASKS.md

 * Add template schema on server
     * Add (optional) template reference to boards
     * Add editable columns to board model
+* Add option to promote users to admins or revoke their access
 * Document code (TSdoc)
 * Add unit tests